holyman2k/WXReorderTableView/README.md

 WXReorderTableView is a sub class of UITableViewController that implements hold-drag re ordering of table view cells.
 This library works with list backed table view as well as NSFetchedResultsController.

-There are other library on github such as [BVReorderTableView]https://github.com/bvogelzang/BVReorderTableView you can also have a look

 Installation
 ------------